jeantuffier/Functional-Architecture/README.md

 partial application.

 ### Advantages:
+- The method signatures become easier to understand.

+### Disadvantages:
 - Another new concept for developers.
-- Our code doesn't need to pass dependencies around anymore.

-### Disadvantages:
-- The method signatures become a bit more difficult to understand.

 ## 7. Context parameters
 We reach the final branch where we use this new feature from Kotlin.
 It's a subtle change but it helps quite a lot for